plaidman/neovim-conf/README.md

 ## TODOs
 [ ] trouble
-    may not be needed anymore
+    can this show errors in all project files?
+[ ] formatter/linter
 [ ] debugger
-[ ] formatter/linter
 [?] harpoon
 [x] completion
 [x] lsp